 Tour the Gayborhood

 Spanning several blocks just east of Broad Street in downtown Philadelphia, the Gayborhood is the center of Philadelphia’s LGBTQ+ community, home to numerous LGBTQ+ owned shops, restaurants, bars and clubs.
-Learn more about the neighborhood and Philadelphia’s long history of activism and tolerance with a LGBTQ+ walking tour offered by Beyond the Bell Tours.
+Learn more about the neighborhood and Philadelphia’s long history of activism and pride with a LGBTQ+ walking tour offered by Beyond the Bell Tours.
 Along the way, snap a photo by one of the city’s LGBTQ+ murals, including Mural Arts Philadelphia’s Pride and Progress by Ann Northrup.

 Browse an expansive collection of LGBTQ+ literature